hyperledger/fabric/docs/source/channels.rst

 information about the channel policies, members and anchor peers.
 When adding a new member to an existing channel, either this genesis block, or if applicable, a more recent reconfiguration block, is shared with the new member.

+.. note:: See the :doc:`configtx` section for more more details on the properties
+          and proto structures of config transactions.

 The election of a **leading peer** for each member on a channel determines which peer communicates with the ordering service on behalf of the member.
 If no